dlima04/n19/README.md

 # n19
+It's pronounced "nineteen".

+# License
-This project is licensed under the BSD 3-Clause "New" or "Revised" License.
+This project is governed under the BSD 3-Clause "New" or "Revised" License.
-See the LICENSE file located at this project's root directory for more information.
+See the LICENSE file located at the root of this project's source tree for more information.

-Everything here is a work in progress, and doesn't do much yet!